Roth IRA Contribution Limits by Year

 Roth conversion income limit removed

 The 2006 Tax Increase Prevention and Reconciliation Act (TIPRA) repealed the $100,000 modified AGI limit on Roth conversions effective January 1, 2010.
-Before 2010, high earners could not convert Traditional IRA balances to Roth.
-After the repeal, anyone could convert any amount, which created the modern "backdoor Roth" strategy: high earners contribute non-deductibly to a Traditional IRA, then immediately convert it to a Roth.
-The 2010 change is structurally why Roth IRAs have grown to over $1.4 trillion in assets across U.S. households (ICI, 2024).
+Before 2010, that income limit blocked many high earners from converting Traditional IRA balances to Roth.
+Its repeal enabled the modern "backdoor Roth" sequence: a nondeductible Traditional IRA contribution followed by a Roth conversion.
+Conversions can create taxable income, and the pro-rata rule applies across Traditional, SEP, and SIMPLE IRA balances.

 2018